pdtlong/Smart-Robot-Vacuum-Cleaner-Using-JAVA/README.md

-# Smart Robot Vacuum Cleaner Using Java
+# Smart Robot Vacuum Cleaner Simulator Using Java
 ---
 This is my first AI Project (late 2018) with my close friend about building a simulation of a smart home cleaning robot based on the **Spiral Spanning Tree Coverage (STC)** algorithm.